50054-cdpa/notes/fp_applicative_monad.md

+#### Cohort Exercise
-### Cohort Exercise, show that any applicative functor satisfying the above laws also satisfies the Functor Laws
+show that any applicative functor satisfying the above laws also satisfies the Functor Laws

-# Monad
+## Monad

 Monad is one of the essential coding/design pattern for many functional programming languages.
 It enables us to develop high-level resusable code and decouple code dependencies and generate codes by (semi-) automatic code-synthesis.
 FYI, Monad is a derived type class of Applicative thus Functor.